wmde/wikibase-release-pipeline/docs/images/opensearch/README.md

 [org.wikimedia.search.highlighter/cirrus-highlighter-opensearch-plugin](https://central.sonatype.com/artifact/org.wikimedia.search.highlighter/cirrus-highlighter-opensearch-plugin)
 plugins for [Wikibase](https://wikiba.se).

+This image is built from this [Dockerfile](https://github.com/wmde/wikibase-suite/blob/main/development/images/opensearch/Dockerfile).

-> 💡 This image is part of [Wikibase Suite (WBS)](https://github.com/wmde/wikibase-suite/blob/main/README.md) which provides everything you need to run a Wikibase instance on your own server.
+> 💡 This image is part of [Wikibase Suite (WBS)](https://github.com/wmde/wikibase-suite/blob/main/README.md), which provides everything you need to run a Wikibase instance on your own server.
+For an integrated setup, see the [`docker-compose.yml` file in the full Wikibase Suite (WBS) configuration](https://github.com/wmde/wikibase-suite/blob/main/docker-compose.yml).

-## Requirements
+## Setup

-In order to run Wikibase search, you need:
+### 1) Provision the supporting services and configuration

-- MediaWiki/Wikibase instance
+- **MediaWiki/Wikibase instance**

-### MediaWiki/Wikibase instance

-We suggest using the [Wikibase image](https://hub.docker.com/r/wikibase/wikibase) because this is the image we run all our tests against.
-Follow the setup instructions over there to get it up and running.
+    We recommend the [Wikibase image](https://hub.docker.com/r/wikibase/wikibase), which is the image used in our tests.
+Follow its setup instructions to get it running.

+### 2) Set the environment variables

-Be sure to add the `ELASTICSEARCH_HOST` environment variable to your Wikibase container.
-This legacy variable name is retained so existing Wikibase configuration remains compatible.
+Add `ELASTICSEARCH_HOST` to the Wikibase container.
+This legacy variable name is retained so existing Wikibase configurations remain compatible.

-## Example

-For an integrated Docker Compose example showing how this image is used in the full WBS configuration, see the root [docker-compose.yml](https://github.com/wmde/wikibase-suite/blob/main/docker-compose.yml).

 ## Releases

 Official releases of this image can be found on [Docker Hub wikibase/opensearch](https://hub.docker.com/r/wikibase/opensearch).

 See the [image changelog](https://github.com/wmde/wikibase-suite/blob/main/development/images/opensearch/CHANGELOG.md) for release notes.
 Documentation at previous releases is preserved in the repository under the corresponding [`opensearch@…` tag](https://github.com/wmde/wikibase-suite/tags).

-## Versioning

 This image uses the shared WBS image tag format.
 See [WBS Versions](https://github.com/wmde/wikibase-suite/blob/main/docs/versions.md).